 After a few days in Chicago, my solo adventure began.
 I wanted to visit as many National Parks on this trip as I could.
 Most parks charge a fee to visit for the day.
 However, if you are going to visit multiple parks make sure to pick up an “America the Beautiful” Pass.
 You will save a lot of money with this pass and it’s good for a year!
 You can purchase the pass at any park or here.

 My first solo stop was The Badlands National Park.
-The park is over 244,000 acres and home to some the world’s richest fossil beds.
+The park is over 244,000 acres and home to some of the world’s richest fossil beds.
 Given the size of the park, I drove around some of it, as and did some hiking.
-This park was once home to rhino, horse and sabre toothed cats, but now you will find your hikes accompanied by mountain goats, big horn coats and prairie dogs, along with the occasional bison.
+This park was once home to rhino, horse and saber-toothed cats, but now you will find your hikes accompanied by mountain goats, bighorn coats and prairie dogs, along with the occasional bison.
 There are also rattlesnakes, so beware, but thankfully I did not see any!

 Onto the Theodore Roosevelt National Park.
-My original plan was to drive around the park and find somewhere to hike, however after a few minutes drive into the park, a heard of buffalo decided to take over the road.
-My two door Honda Civic was no match for these guys, so I turned my car off, opened up the sunroof, and stood there watching them for hours instead.
+My original plan was to drive around the park and find somewhere to hike, however after a few minutes drive into the park, a herd of buffalo decided to take over the road.
+My two-door Honda Civic was no match for these guys, so I turned my car off, opened up the sunroof, and stood there watching them for hours instead.

 Yellowstone National Park was next on my itinerary.
 I planned on only being here for two days, but discovered that was clearly not enough time to explore the world’s first National Park.
 I also planned on doing a lot of hiking here, however there was a bear attack a few days prior so I decided it was not a great idea to go hiking here alone, even if I had bear spray.
 (You should bring a can and can get it here).